-About 30 percent of the swing state's total vote — or roughly 1.7 million ballots — came in before Election Day in 2008.
+About 30 percent of Ohio's total vote — or roughly 1.7 million ballots — came in ahead of Election Day in 2008.